circleci/circleci-docs/jekyll/_docs/enterprise/config.md

     bash
 ```

-### Supported Builder Instance Types
-CircleCI currently only supports instance types with attached SSD storage.
-EBS-only volumes (**C4** / **M4**) will not work.
-The number of containers per machine below assume the defualt container size of 2CPU/4G.
-If you want to change those defaults, please see below.

-* **M3**: The `m3.2xlarge` is a good choice if you only need a couple containers, as it is usually cheaper than comprable `c3` or `r3` instances.
-But the `m3.2xlarge` can only fit **3 containers**, and there are no larger `m3` instances.
-If you plan to use a larger fleet, we recommend `c3` instances.
-* **C3**: The `c3` family is a less expensive choice for larger fleets.
-Since the `c3` instances have less memory than the `r3` instances, the number of containers we can fit on a machine is memory bound.
-The `c3.4xlarge` can fit **6 containers**, and the `c3.8xlarge` can fit **14 containers**.
-* **R3 (recommended)**: The `r3` family is a great choice if you're using memory intensive builds.
-They are especially good if you plan to increase the default memory allocation for each container.
-Because of noisy neighbor problems and resource contention, the excess memory of the `r3` family can can also sometimes speed up your builds without changing the default container allocation.
-The number of containers we can fit on an `r3` is CPU bound.
-Thus, we will put **3 containers** on an `r3.2slarge`, **7 containers** on an `r3.4xlarge`, and **15 containers** on an `r3.8xlarge`.

 ### Adjusting Build Container Power

 You can, optionally, adjust the CPU and memory used by your build containers using the following build configuration variables.
 Our default containers have 2 CPUs and 4G of memory: